-The Department of Swedish has announced two (2) funded positions for postgraduate students in Natural language processing, Nordic languages and Swedish as a second language, plus a two-year funded postgraduate position in Swedish as a second language (either towards a licentiate degree, or, for licentiate applicants, towards a PhD degree).
-A complete application must be submitted by midnight (24:00) on Monday March 25th, 2013.
+The Department of Swedish has announced three (3) funded positions for postgraduate students in Natural language processing, Nordic languages and Swedish as a second language, one position for each discipline.
+A complete application must be submitted by midnight (24:00) on Tuesday May 6th, 2014.

 Doctoral position (Third cycle)

-The PhD-program starts on Monday September 2nd, 2013.
-The content and scope follows the general syllabus for a doctoral degree in Natural language processing, Nordic languages, or Swedish as a second language, or for a licentiate degree in Swedish as a second language, respectively (http://svenska.gu.se/utbildning/forskarniva/studieplaner/); general and specific entrance requirements are described in details.
+The PhD-program starts on September 1st, 2014.
+The content and scope follows the general syllabus for a doctoral degree in Natural language processing, Nordic languages, or Swedish as a second language, or for a licentiate degree in Swedish as a second language, respectively; these are currently under revision, and preliminary versions of the new syllabus are available here.
+General and specific entrance requirements are also described below.
 The monthly salary follows tariffs decided by the University of Gothenburg.
 Those appointed for the positions as postgraduate students are expected to locate their studies in the Department.

 The application is to be made by means of the electronic form in the University of Gothenburg’s net-based Job Application Portal.
 Once completed, the form serves as the basis of your application.
 The form contains a number of tabs.
 Information or attachments must be submitted via the following tabs: 2 Personal Details, 3 Cover Letter, 5 Education, 9 Attachments.
 In this application it is not necessary to submit any information under the other tabs in the system.